- Overview

 Send disposition data to Indeed

-Disposition data is information about an update to an application in your system.
+Disposition data describes updates to an application in your system.

-An update can be a change in your workflow or an action that you take after the candidate applies.
-An example of disposition data is, a candidate is hired.
+An update is any change in your workflow or any action that you take after a candidate applies, such as hiring the candidate.

-By sending disposition data to Indeed, you receive higher quality applications over time.
+When you send disposition data to Indeed, you help improve application quality over time.

 See the Disposition Sync API Guide.